Humpy's Marathon Relay

 - Food and beverage at the finish line

-Awards are given to the first place team in each division: male, female, coed, masters (age 50 and over; male, female or coed -- simply the first masters team), military and corporate.
+Awards are given to the first-place team in each division: male, female, coed, masters (Age 50 and over-may be a male, female or coed team).
 Awards will be distributed in Town Square Park.
-All awards are based on gun times -- the time elapsed from the sound of the start gun to when a runner crosses the timing mat at the finish line.
+All awards are based on gun times — the time elapsed from the sound of the start gun to when a runner crosses the timing mat at the finish line.